 I recently heard something on the radio about a study on people’s reading habits and their life expectancy.
 It turns out it was some rather comprehensive research done by a team of three scientists from Yale University School of Public Health on 3,635 individuals fifty-years-old or older, monitored, from what I understand, only twice, at the start of the study and twelve years later.
-The study focused on paper books, fiction and nonfiction, rather than any kind of reading materials.
+The study focused on paper books, fiction and nonfiction, rather than on reading materials in general.
 Further research is needed to estimate life expectancy based on fiction and nonfiction, respectively, or paper books and ebooks.
 For now, this study, published in September 2016 in Social Science & Medicine, concluded that 3.5 hours of reading per week amount to two more years to live.

 Well, in fact it’s not clear whether this is a causal connection, but statistics bear this out as a correlation.
 It’s also not clear what exactly makes reading books so salutary, but various other studies show that stories build empathy, reduce stress, increase happiness, and involve a lot of cognition processes, giving the brain a great workout and “massaging,” so to speak, a lot of our emotional apparatus, which affects not only the brain, but also the body: when we’re happier and more relaxed, our blood vessels and heart are happier, our immune system works better, and so on.